xtuml/bridgepoint/doc-internal/review-minutes/R4_1_1/2_code_cleanup_int-rvm.md

 <pre>

--- Num Type  Who  Section  Comment
-_- 01  min   bob  2 [3]    Add additoinal text to the headline of this issue to
+-- Num Type  Who  Section  Comment x- 01  min   bob  2 [3]    Add additoinal text to the headline of this issue to
                            make it clear that with this chage we no longer license execution of a single executable element seperate from mulitple executable elements.